Chethandc2014/swagger-wiki/Home.md

-For complete information about Swagger, make sure you check the [Swagger Specification](https://github.com/wordnik/swagger-spec) project.
+For complete information about Swagger™, make sure you check the [Swagger Specification](https://github.com/wordnik/swagger-spec) project.
 It contains general information and the actual Swagger specification.

 ### How to contribute
 Community contributions have made Swagger a better specification and framework.
 If you are interested in contributing, please follow these simple guidelines.